Covera Covera

 🔔 If You're Over 50 in Bullhead City

 Bullhead City's retiree community enjoys Mohave County's lower base rates, but casino-area traffic during peak periods is a genuine risk factor to account for.
-Arizona also offers a defensive driving course discount that can reduce your premium by up to 10% — and it can be completed online in a single day.
+Arizona's defensive driving course is available online and delivers a guaranteed discount with most carriers — one of the easiest savings in the state.

 Find Senior Discounts →